cduan2020/EigenOPF/README.md

 [success,optratio,improve,Vps1] = TX_opt(ps,Vps0,dispratio,load_level)

 The function takes as inputs a data structure specifying the transmission system (ps), initial power flow solution (Vps0), relative increase/decrease allowed for the loads (dispratio), and load level (load_level).
-It returns the indicator for successful optimization (success), the optimized damping ratio, percentages improvement of the damping ratio (improve), and the power flow solution after optimization (Vps1).
+It returns the indicator for successful optimization (success), the optimized damping ratio (optratio), percentages improvement of the damping ratio (improve), and the power flow solution after optimization (Vps1).

 See call_OptimizeRatio.m (and OptimizeRatio.m) for an example of using TX_opt.